 Landscape terrariums fascinate me.

-They use hardscape elements (like rocks and branches) and substrate sculpting techniques to create natural looking landscapes in terrariums.
+They use terrarium hardscape elements (like rocks and branches) and substrate sculpting techniques to create natural-looking landscapes.

 Landscape terrariums are often larger than regular terrariums, but they don’t need to be.
 That’s because what they all share is the key element of scale.

 Scale and perspective are essential to recreating a natural environment on a miniature level and having it look… natural.